 The cost hierarchy is a classification system used in activity-based costing that designates activities based on how easily they can be traced to a product.
 In order of increasing order of traceability difficulty, the cost hierarchy is:

-- Activities at the unit level.
-These involve activites performed on each unit produced.
+Activities at the unit level.
+These involve activities performed on each unit produced.
 If a unit is not produced, then this type of activity should not occur.